Fire

 Outside major cities, carry enough cash in local currency.

-Investigations into the crash are continuing.
+Investigations into the crash have been suspended.

 Do not travel to this area due to ongoing armed conflict in the surrounding vicinity.